kaboc/pot/packages/pottery/README.md

 ## Overview

+A package that provides two widgets, `Pottery` and `ScopedPottery`.

-**Pottery** is a widget that limits the scope where particular [Pot]s are available in the widget tree.
-Using it makes it clearer from which point onwards pots are used.
+They limit the scope where particular [Pot]s are available in the widget tree.
+Using them make it clearer from which point onwards pots are used.

-### Why is this better than scoping by Pot itself?
+### Why is this better than the scoping feature of Pot?

-The scoping feature of [Pot] is not very suitable for Flutter apps because Pot is not a package specific to Flutter but for Dart in general and so is the scoping feature.
+[Pot] is not a package specific to Flutter but it is for Dart in general, therefore its scoping feature is not designed for Flutter either.

 Pottery makes use of the widget lifecycle to limit the scope of pots.
 It is more natural in Flutter and less error-prone.

-### How beneficial is it to use this?
+### How is this beneficial?

 It is convenient that you can access a pot stored in a global variable from anywhere, but it gives you too much freedom, making it difficult to keep the architecture of